datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .language-python}

-The HDF file should already exist, so we'll add `candidate_df` to it.
+The HDF5 file should already exist, so we'll add `candidate_df` to it.

 ~~~
 filename = 'gd1_data.hdf'